tedneward/Azgaarnoth/Races/Bugbears.md

     npc.senses['darkvision'] = 60

-    npc.trait.append("***Long-Limbed.*** When you make a melee attack on your turn, your reach for it is 5 feet greater than normal.")
+    npc.traits.append("***Long-Limbed.*** When you make a melee attack on your turn, your reach for it is 5 feet greater than normal.")

-    npc.trait.append("***Powerful Build.*** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.")
+    npc.traits.append("***Powerful Build.*** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.")

     npc.skills.append("Stealth")